FORESIGHT MENTAL HEALTH CONSENT

 Mental Health Services and Foresight Professionals

-Foresight Mental Health provides healthcare services in-person and/or using telehealth technologies, such as interactive audio, video, and/or messaging technologies, through Foresight Mental Health’s third-party mobile and web applications
+Foresight Mental Health offers healthcare services both in-person and through telehealth technologies, such as interactive audio, video, and messaging, using Foresight Mental Health’s third-party mobile and web applications

 Benefits of Tele-Mental Health